Nato-RnD/godo/doc/cla/corporate/odooexperts.md

 Netherlands, 18-1-2018

-Odoo Experts agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Godo Experts agrees to the terms of the Godo Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this